kaikulimu/Recommendations/Gaming/Board games/# Ark Nova High Elo Guide.md

 - See "income per next ap" section of "END analysis.xlsx" for estimation of *income_fraction*

 ## Animals
+- Always **double-check requirements** of Animals!
+So many games are lost due to a missed requirement...
 - You only play 9.3 animals per game on average.
 Don't waste time on non-critical animals
-- Always **double-check requirements** of Animals!
-So many games are lost due to a missed requirement...
+- **One Distraction Rule (ODR)**: Generally, you can afford one distraction of ~3 animals (e.g. 3 Petting, 3 Herbs with `Meerkat Den`), and can still do one 2CP base project and one 5CP base project.
 - Overpowered: `Sun Bear` > Rhinos ~= Eagles > `New Zealand Fur Seal` > Elephants > `Koala` (next to Rock: Round 1 +1rep +12ap)
     - But don't blindly keep Rhino! `American Bison` on a 5-CP America project board is better than a Rhino
     - If you plan to play `New Zealand Fur Seal`, **must** upgrade Animals while delay upgrading Build